Adjerry91/VRCFaceTracking-Templates/README.md

 ## Face Tracking Animation Tips:

-* It is recommend to to remove template and add again when updating versions.
+* It is recommend to remove template and add again when updating versions.
 * Do not embed templates without VRCFury or modifiying animators in products.
 Embedding will break face tracking template support for future updates.
 * Change FBX rig configuration muscle settings for bone rotation adjustments.